Browse Category About

 Worship

-An informal service called “Focus” is held on the 1st Thursday of the month.
-Often a representative from a Christian mission or organization would speak about the work of the organisation.
+An informal service called “Focus” is held on the 1st Thursday of the month at Rorison.
+Often a representative from a Christian mission or organization would speak about the work of their respective organisation.

-A Bible Study group meets in Hamilton Hall, Dalserf, every Monday at 11am.
+A Bible Study group meets in Hamilton Hall, Dalserf, every Wednesday at 11am unless otherwise advised.

 Joining our Church